chris17453/flort/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙏

 - Thanks to all contributors who have helped shape Flort
 - Inspired by various code analysis and documentation tools in the Python ecosystem

 ## Support 💬

-If you encounter any problems or have suggestions, please [open an issue](https://github.com/yourusername/flort/issues).
+If you encounter any problems or have suggestions, please [open an issue](https://github.com/chris17453/flort/issues).